Personal Health Device Implementation Guide

 Property

-The property element contains time clock information and certification information.
-There will be at least one property entry for every PHD and that is the time synchronization information.
-The entry will be present even if the PHD supports no time clock, and that will be 'no time synchronization'.
+property elements contain time clock information and certification information.
+There will be at least one property entry for every PHD and that reports the time synchronization information.
+The entry will be present even if the PHD supports no time clock, and in that case the value will be 'no time synchronization'.

-The Device.property.type is a CodeableConcept which tells what the property is.
+The property.type is a CodeableConcept which tells what the property is.
 There are MDC or ASN1ToHL7 codes for each property type a PHD can expose.
 They are as follows:

 description Code Reference identifier